marchaefner/jedit-CoffeeScriptSideKick/README.md

 ### Updating the Rhino Plugin

 This plugin builds (and therefore runs) only with Rhino version 1.7R4.
-At the time (2012/08) the official Rhino plugin ships with version 1.7R3_1 and needs to be updated like so:
+At the current time (2012/11) the official Rhino plugin ships with version 1.7R3_1 and needs to be updated like so:

   1. get plugin source
   2. patch `ivy.xml` and `RhinoPlugin.props` (as shown below)